raivo-otus/alt-bayes/multi_group_alt-bayes.md

 Using the posterior distributions, we can make statements about the differences between the groups.
-In this context the probability of observing a higher Shannon index is appropriate, and akin to a frequentist p-value.
+In this context the probability of observing a lower Shannon index is appropriate, akin to a classical p-value.

 <details class="code-fold">
 <summary>Probabilities and Standardized Effect Size</summary>